Deciding whether to make a small claim

 Check if you can make a small claim

 You can make a small claim for up to £10,000 if you have a problem with something you’ve paid for - like poor service or a faulty product.
+You can also make a small claim if you’ve paid for a service or product you haven’t received.
 You must make your claim within 6 years of when you bought it.

 You can make a small claim if you want your landlord to carry out repairs and